 rulers in the settled world, and a longer book on the sources of modern identities.
 I am able to fill in a bit of that arc in my recent article on Liao identities in

-Sung-Yuan Studies, where I argue that current archeology (even more than the fragmentary Liaoshi 遼史) demonstrates that the ascription of cultural
+Song-Yuan Studies, where I argue that current archeology (even more than the fragmentary Liaoshi 遼史) demonstrates that the legal and political ascription of cultural

 identities in the "medieval" period (I explain that a bit in the new book) was very poorly developed, especially in systems with strong aristocracies and weak rulerships, as in

 the Liao case.
-There was essentially no cultural ascription among the aristocracy (that is all done retrospectively by us), but there was legal ascription to subordinate
+There was essentially no cultural ascription among the aristocracy (that is all done retrospectively by us), but there was legal identity ascription for subordinate

 classes, particularly those incarcerated in the trusted proprietorships and the personal estates.
 There resided the 漢, the Balhae, the Fan, and so on.
 The ability to

-make these distinctions legal and eventually political above the rank of the dependent populations (or, to extend dependency to all ranks through the imposition of cultural
+make these identity distinctions legal above the rank of the dependent populations (or, to extend dependency to all ranks through the imposition of cultural

 identity) was a function of the development of much stronger rulerships, and particularly those sustaining long and wide periods of conquest --to wit, the Qing (but also the